theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Education for Sustainable Development

-Education for Sustainable Development has become an important reference point for my teaching.
+Education for Sustainable Development has also become an important reference point for my teaching.
 It emphasizes competences such as systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.

 These competences are difficult to develop through input alone.
 They require open problems, discussion, perspective-taking, experimentation, and reflection.
 For this reason, ESD connects closely with my interest in challenge-based learning and in teaching formats that ask students to work with complexity rather than only reproduce established answers.
 So far I have applied the following concepts from this framework: case studies, group puzzles and problem-based learning.